 GHG Protocol Scope 2 Guidance

-The Corporate Standard requires organizations to quantify theirs activities of Greenhouse Gases emissions.
-About the Scope 2 Guidance focus on accounting emissions from the generation of acquired and the consumed electricity, heat, cooling or steam.
+The Corporate Standard requires organizations to quantify their activities of Greenhouse Gases emissions.
+About the Scope 2 Guidance focus on accounting emissions from the generation of acquired and the consumed electricity, heat, cooling, or steam.
 Popular these called Scope 2 emission.

 Scope 2 Guidance offers much clearer how organizations measure emissions from their purchasing power.
-Though this transparency accounting could lead unleashing corporate demand for obtaining renewable electricity.
-It is required reading and exercising for enterprise that follow the Corporate Standard.
+Though this transparency accounting could lead to unleashing corporate demand for obtaining renewable electricity.
+It is required reading and exercising for enterprises that follow the Corporate Standard.

-The purpose of Scope 2 Guidance is to strengthen and extend the systematic of Scope 2 emission reporting while identity various market tools applications.
-Reducing these emissions from Scope 2, first step organizations turn to energy efficiency and publish relatively interior energy saving regulations, and next step is looking forward to low-carbon power generation, however it need to be achieved the commitment right away, it is common to use environmental attribute certificates (EACs).
+The purpose of Scope 2 Guidance is to strengthen and extend the systematic Scope 2 emission reporting while identity various market tools applications.
+Reducing these emissions from Scope 2, first step organizations turn to energy efficiency and publish relatively interior energy saving regulations, and next step is looking forward to low-carbon power generation, however, it needs to be achieved the commitment right away, it is common to use environmental attribute certificates (EACs).

-Common green solution for electricity like as building renewable energy by yourself, or purchasing suitable environmental attribute certificates (including I-RECs, GECs etc.) and signing a power purchasing agreement with generation industries.
-Following the Scope 2 Guidance, it can be fulfill the form reply whether CDP (Carbon Disclosure Project) or SDGs (Sustainable Development Goals) even more efficiency to achieve of SBTi(Science Based Targets initiative).
+A common green solution for electricity like building renewable energy by yourself, or purchasing suitable environmental attribute certificates (including I-RECs, GECs, etc.) and signing a power purchasing agreement with generation industries.
+Following the Scope 2 Guidance, it can fulfill the form reply whether CDP (Carbon Disclosure Project) or SDGs (Sustainable Development Goals) even more efficiency to achieve of SBTi(Science Based Targets initiative).

-How to make your good quantity green power usage standout?
+How to make your good quantity of green power usage stand out?